Last updated on April 7th, 2021Home / Precious Metals /

 No disaster protection.

 There are disasters like fire, flood, and earthquakes that you should also take into consideration.
-What that means you need to invest in a safe that is fireproof, waterproof, etc. You will probably need a home surveillance system that can protect your assets from potential break-ins by burglars.
+What that means you need to invest in a safe that is fireproof, waterproof, etc.

 It is never safe enough.

 I wouldn’t recommend keeping any amount of precious metal investment at home.

 You may wonder if the safety deposit boxes in banks can be a storage option for your precious metals.
 No, they cannot.
 Safety deposit boxes in a bank are not the way to go.